goldfiction/nodeTimer/README.md

 To set timer:
+npm install
-node app.js 1800
+node app.js 10

-This will ring non-stop after 30min, you must use ^C to stop the alarm.
+This will ring non-stop after 10s, you must use ^C to stop the alarm.